 Dozens of memorial placards, sculptures and monuments hang on buildings and stand along streets and in parks, not only recalling those 62 days of revolt, but also indicating how many people died in this place or that.
-There is also the city itself – its strange, freakish construction, in which painstakingly restored quarters of old houses garishly stand alongside modern architecture, and narrow streets unexpectedly turn into wide avenues with unwieldy Stalinist edifices.
+There is also the city itself – its strange construction, in which painstakingly restored quarters of old tenement houses stand alongside modern architecture, while narrow streets unexpectedly turn into wide avenues with unwieldy Stalinist edifices.

 A painful history lesson, in brief

-Germany was suffering defeats on all fronts.
+Nazi Germany was suffering defeats on all fronts.
 In France, its entire western force had been annihilated.
 The Soviet army virtually controlled half the territory of what is now Poland, that which lay to the east of the River Wisła.
 The end of the war was coming.
-But this did not hinder the Germans from not only smothering the uprising in the Polish capital, using divisions that were more needed on the front, but also turning Warsaw into ruins and obliterating hundreds of thousands of civilians.
-Sources differ on the exact numbers, but it is rather certain that between 150,000 and 200,000 Varsovians were killed at the hands of the Germans during this time.
-Another 600,000 became refugees, and many were taken to German labour camps.
+But this did not hinder the Nazi Germans from not only smothering the uprising in the Polish capital, using divisions that were more needed on the front, but also turning Warsaw into ruins and obliterating hundreds of thousands of civilians.
+Sources differ on the exact numbers, but it is rather certain that between 150,000 and 200,000 Varsovians were killed at the hands of the Nazi Germans during this time.
+Another 600,000 became refugees, and many were taken to Nazi German labour camps.

 Such trauma can’t possibly dissipate.
 It is hard to forget.
 Rather, it is impossible to forget.
 And Varsovians remember.
-Yet it must be taken into account that the memory of the uprising is not simply a tragic subject.
-There was such a quantity of motives and causes intertwined in this event, the repercussions were so difficult, that so much is still unclear.
-The uprising was not only an attempt to defeat the losing Germans.
+Yet it must be taken into account that the memory of the Uprising is not simply a tragic subject.
+There was such a quantity of motives and causes intertwined in this event, and the repercussions were so difficult, that so much is still unclear.
+The Uprising was not only an attempt to defeat the Nazi Germans.
 The soldiers of the Home Army, which led the combat operations in the capital, were trying to save the ‘Second Republic’, the Poland that emerged after the First World War as a new independent nation state.
 This state had been eliminated by Hitler and Stalin in 1939.

 The talking cure?

 It is remarkable that the first fictional feature-length film shot in post-war Poland portrayed the uprising.
 This was the Leonard Buczkowski’s classic film Forbidden Songs, which appeared in theatres at the very beginning of 1947.
 Forbidden Songs is a light, musical movie about the war.
-Many pictures like these were made in all countries during the post-war years, perhaps as part of the globe’s effort to move on.
+Many pictures like these were made in all countries during the post-war years, perhaps as part of the world’s effort to move on.
 But Buczkowski used an interesting technique to develop his topic.

 One of the film’s strongest scenes, which distinguishes itself from the light and carefree mood that pervades the rest of the movie, shows the exodus of Varsovians from the city.
-In this moment, the refugees have stopped, are turning about and looking at the ruins that stretch to the horizon.
+In this moment, the refugees have stopped and are turning about and looking at the ruins that stretch to the horizon.
 The pain of these people is the most powerful and genuine emotion in the film.
-However, Forbidden Songs has many other merits.
+Forbidden Songs has many other merits, however.
 This well-made, rich movie with its relatable characters and lovely music, is moving and heartfelt.
 Poles stood in line for entire days, fighting for tickets to see this movie in theatres, and later professed that Forbidden Songs had become their favourite film.
 In many polls relating to the history of Polish film, Forbidden Songs regularly falls in the top ten best movies.

 After the communist takeover

 Thus, the heart of the film became the topic of the so-called ‘Warsaw Family Robinson’, those real-life people who continued to hide in Warsaw after the defeat of the uprising and the razing of the city.
-The most famous of these ‘Robinsons’ was Polish pianist Władysław Szpilman, who soon after the war wrote his famous memoir The Death of a City, a book which influenced the makers of Unvanquished City.
+The most famous of these ‘Robinsons’ was Polish pianist Władysław Szpilman, who, soon after the war wrote his famous memoir The Death of a City – a book which influenced the makers of Unvanquished City.
 However, the significant thing about their film was not the plot, but the details that were left out.

 But the Nazi Germans were not the only contributors to the destruction of the city.
-There were also the Soviet forces which set out to free Warsaw along with the valiant soldiers of the so-called People’s Army (which was under the command of the pro-communist government in Lublin).
+There were also the Soviet forces, which set out to free Warsaw along with the valiant soldiers of the so-called People’s Army (which was under the command of the pro-communist government in Lublin).
 In the movie, the Soviets are shown as liberators.
-There are both portraits of Stalin and Soviet soldiers who come and established order in the occupied city.
-Indeed they bring peace and justice, which was strongly emphasised in the movie, but there is no mention of how they waited on the banks on the Wisła for the uprising to be defeated before they made their approach.
-However, in one of the last scenes of the film, we nonetheless see Polish soldiers, who are climbing on the statue of the Syrenka (Warsaw’s mascot, a mermaid with a sabre) and hoisting up the Polish flag.
+There are portraits of Stalin and Soviet soldiers who come and establish order in the occupied city.
+Indeed, they bring peace and justice, which was strongly emphasised in the movie, but there is no mention of how they waited on the banks on the River Wisła for the Uprising to be defeated before they made their approach.
+In one of the last scenes of the film, however, we nonetheless see Polish soldiers, who are climbing on the statue of the Syrenka (Warsaw’s mascot, a mermaid with a sabre) and hoisting up the Polish flag.